Maldoseri23/Capstone-Project/README.md

 ---

-##  Live Demo

----

-### Current Features
+## Features

+- **Authentication System**
+  - Sign Up, Sign In, and Sign Out

+- **Real-Time Communication**
-- Real-time video calling using WebRTC
+  - Join rooms for video, voice, and chat using WebRTC
-- Live chat inside call rooms
+  - Live messaging inside call rooms

-- User authentication (Sign up / Login / Logout)
+- *Interactive Learning Games**
+  - **Guess Game**: Improve spelling by guessing random words and earning points - Languages Available: (Arabic, English)
+  - **Name Game**: Enter any word and get its letters to help with spelling practice - Languages Available: (Arabic, English)

+- **Events & Community**
+  - View sign language events and festivals in a calendar
+  - Users can add, edit, and delete events

+-  **Sign Language Lessons**
+  - Lessons are integrated from YouTube to save time searching - Languages Available: (Arabic, English)
+  - Mark lessons as completed to track progress and score

+- **Hand Gesture Recognition**
+  - Convert sign language images into text using AI

+- **User Profile & Progress**
-- Sign language learning modules
+  - Track learning level
-- Responsive and accessible UI
+  - View points, streaks, and completed lessons
-- Room-based communication system

 ---